 1 tbsp green chili chopped

 Note: I do not use red chili powder.
 If you want it spicy you can add as per your taste)

 First of all put tomato pieces, ginger, green chili, peanuts and grated amla in your blender.
 Make a smooth paste.
 This helps in getting a smooth chutney.

 Now add all the coriander leaves and puree.
 You might have to open the jar in between and mix it all.

 Note: Always switch off the mixie and remove the jar from it before opening the lid.

 you will get a thick smooth flavorful coriander/dhania chutney.

-Store in a glass jar in fridge.
-It can last upto one week in fridge but flavor is best on first 3-4 days.
+Store in a glass jar in the fridge.
+It can last up to one week in the fridge but the flavor is best on first 3-4 days.